 Major tributaries from SRS to the Savannah River include Upper Three Runs, Beaver Dam Creek, Fourmile Branch, Steel Creek, and Lower Three Runs (Figure 9).
 Tims Branch discharges into Upper Three Runs Creek, a 40-kilometer waterway that meanders through hardwood and cypress forests in SRS and finally empties into the Savannah River.
 The creek is a black-water stream because of its high concentration of naturally occurring tannic acid that gives the water its tea color.
 Forty-kilometers long, Lower Three Runs leaves the main body of SRS and runs through parts of Barnwell and Allendale Counties until it flows into the Savannah River.
 Government property on both sides of the stream acts as a buffer as it runs through privately-owned property.
 Fourmile Branch begins just upstream from Road F and flows into the Savannah River.
-It is about 242 km long and enters the Savannah River Swamp approximately 3.4 km upstream from its confluence with the Savannah River; downstream from this point, Fourmile Branch becomes braided and mixes with flow from the Savannah River.
+It is about 242 km long and enters the Savannah River; downstream from this point, Fourmile Branch becomes braided and mixes with flow from the Savannah River.